Gã Mantse

-The Ashanti King Visit
+Ashanti King visit

-On Sunday, June 9, 2024, the Asantehene, Otumfuo Nana Osei Tutu II, visited the King of Ga-Mashie State, Ga Mantse, Nii Tackie Teiko Tsuru II, at the Ga Mantse Palace in Accra.
+On 9 June 2024 the Asantehene, Otumfuo Nana Osei Tutu II, visited the King of Ga-Mashie State, Ga Mantse, Nii Tackie Teiko Tsuru II, at the Ga Mantse Palace in Accra.
 The visit was part of activities commemorating a historic visit by the King of Asante.
-This marks only the second time an Asante monarch has visited a Ga King, the first visit occurring in 1946.
+This marks the second visit by an Asante monarch; the first visit occurred in 1946.
 The event comes after Ga Mantse recently attended the 25th-anniversary celebration of Otumfuo Osei Tutu II's ascension to the throne and his 74th birthday celebration.
-The Asantehene emphasized the imperative for the Ga and Ashanti peoples to unite in advancing our communities.
-He urged all Ga chiefs to rally behind Nii Teiko Tsuru II, highlighting that unity and development should be our primary goals for the betterment of future generations.
+The Asantehene emphasized the imperative for the Ga and Ashanti peoples to unite in advancing their communities.
+He urged all Ga chiefs to rally behind Nii Teiko Tsuru II, highlighting that unity and development should be their primary goals for the betterment of future generations.
 Otumfuo also contributed GH¢500,000.00 to the Ga Education Fund.

-The Ga Mantse expressed profound gratitude to Otumfuo for honoring his invitation and called for unity among the chiefs in the Ga State.
+The Ga Mantse expressed gratitude to Otumfuo for honoring his invitation and called for unity among the chiefs in the Ga State.